Brand Fonts & How To Choose Fonts for Your Brand

 Know how to pair fonts together

 There is nothing worse than a brand using too many contrasting fonts or worse, using fonts that are far too similar.
 You want your target customer to only notice your fonts for the right reasons!
-If you exclusively use decorative script fonts, your text will suffer poor readability – however if you only use clear sans serif fonts any headlines or highlighted text will become lost features in the shuffle.
+If you exclusively use decorative script fonts, your text will suffer poor readability – however if you only use clear sans serif fonts any headlines or highlighted text will become lost featured in the shuffle.